github/docs/content/rest/overview/permissions-required-for-fine-grained-personal-access-tokens.md

 {% data reusables.rest-api.permission-header %}

+These permissions are required to access private resources with the following endpoints.
+Some endpoints can also be used to access public resources without these permissions.

 Some endpoints require additional permissions.
 When this is the case, the "Additional permissions" column will indicate the other permissions that are required to use the endpoint.

 <!-- The content of this page is rendered as a NextJS page component. -->